bobdavies2000/OpenCVB/README.md

 -   Algorithms are now ranked by usage (“Reuse Rank”) and “Value Rank”, a graded estimate of algorithm value.

-    -   Rankings are part of the group combo pulldown.
+    -   Rankings are entries in the Group ComboBox.

 -   New Survey function to build images of all algorithm output to allow visual searches for desired algorithm.